UCSF-Biochem/CAMM/resources.md

  * Luigs & Neumann XY stage with interchangeable bridges for slice and in vivo preparations.
 Slice bridge includes heated chamber.

- * SlideBookTM software for VIVO 2P enables seamless acquisition and powerful analysis with complete hardware control and full integration of optogenetics and electrophysiology metadata.
+ * SlideBook software for VIVO 2P enables seamless acquisition and powerful analysis with complete hardware control and full integration of optogenetics and electrophysiology metadata.

 **Offline Workstation**